 The third archipelago is a very different story.
 Sulawesi lies further south, well into the equatorial zone.
 True, this isn't always a guarantee of reliable rain--remember our Galapagos!
 But the Sulawesi group generally gets torrential summer rains, and even some in winter.
 The sheer size of the Sulawesis helps too; Celebes is 320 km long (200 mi).
 Deeper soils, and aquifers big enough so deep-rooted trees can survive the occasional drought.
 People too; while wells on the Sulus might fail in a bad year, the Sulawesis have rivers.
 True, they shrink to creeks and ponds during the mild, sunny winters, but they never fail entirely, shaded by lush tropical forests.
 Fishing villages dot the coasts, and not hardscrabble ones; fruit all year, too.
 Life here may be quiet--far from the heartlands of Abyssian culture--but among the three groups, the Sulawesis are definitely the place to be.

 But at best they're very low coral islets, and may be mere reefs around a large lagoon, or even a coral-topped guyot 100 or more meters down.
-The deepest point south of our own Paracel Islands probably aren't deep enough to create land on Abyssia--but how far short do they fall.
+The deepest points south of our own Paracel Islands probably aren't deep enough to rise above water on Abyssia--but how far short do they fall?
 So far my sources conflict almost as much as the overlapping political claims on the islands in our own South China Sea.

 Introduction - Regions & Climates - Western Is. - Vela - Mariana Is. - Peoples & Cultures